Daksh159/Daksh159/README.md

 ### 👨‍💻 About Me

 I’m a **third-year Computer Science (Data Science) student** from Mumbai who enjoys building **AI/ML systems that solve real-world problems**.
-I have hands-on experience across the ML pipeline—data preprocessing, model building, evaluation, and deployment—and actively practice **DSA** to strengthen my problem-solving skills.
+I have hands-on experience across the ML pipeline-data preprocessing, model building, evaluation, and deployment-and actively practice **DSA** to strengthen my problem-solving skills.
 Currently focused on **Machine Learning, NLP, and scalable backend systems**, and looking for impactful **internship opportunities**.

 ---